strakam/generals-bots/README.md

 ## Controls
 - `q` — quit/close the game
-- `Left/Right arrow` — increase/decrease the game speed
+- `←/→` — increase/decrease the game speed
-- `Button` click on the player's row — toggle the FOV (Field Of View) of the given player
+- `Mouse` click on the player's row — toggle the FOV (Field Of View) of the given player